 About: The TechWomen Alumnae Organization

 The purpose of The TechWomen Alumnae Organization is to promote and strengthen the network of TechWomen Alumnae.
 The mission of the Organization is connecting TechWomen Alumnae across borders, to inspire, grow and celebrate their achievements.
-Membership in the TechWomen Alumnae Organization is open to any person who is or has been a TechWomen Mentor (Cultural or Technical or Professional), or a TechWomen Fellow, or is a member of IIE TechWomen program staff or US Department of State staff affiliated with the TechWomen program.
+Membership in the TechWomen Alumnae Organization is open to any person who is or has been a TechWomen Mentor (Cultural or Technical or Professional or Impact Coach), or a TechWomen Fellow, or is a member of IIE TechWomen program staff or US Department of State staff affiliated with the TechWomen program.
 The governing body of the TechWomen Alumnae Organization is the TechWomen Alumnae Council.

 TechWomen is a professional mentorship and exchange program developed in response to US President Obama’s efforts to strengthen relations between the United States and the Middle East and North Africa.
 The TechWomen initiative was first announced on April 28, 2010 during President Obama’s Entrepreneurship Summit.
 In June 2011, TechWomen launched with 37 participants from Algeria, Egypt, Jordan, Lebanon, Morocco and the Palestinian Territories.
 In 2012, the program expanded to include women from Tunisia and Yemen.
 In 2013, the cohort doubled in size with the addition of women from Cameroon, Kenya, Libya, Nigeria, Rwanda, Sierra Leone, South Africa and Zimbabwe.
 In 2015, the program expanded to include women from Turkmenistan, Tajikistan, Kazakhstan, Uzbekistan and Kyrgyzstan.